BohBOhTN/ELKOLLA_API/README.md

 # ELKOLLA API

 ## Project Overview
 The ELKOLLA API is a FastAPI-based web service designed for managing invoices, including their creation, retrieval, and deletion.
-It uses SQLAlchemy for ORM-based database management and integrates utility functions for invoice number generation and converting numeric amounts to words in Arabic.
+It uses SQLAlchemy for ORM-based database management and integrates utility functions for invoice number generation and converting numeric amounts to words in French.
 The project provides endpoints to generate invoices, list them based on various filters, and delete them when necessary.

 ## Features